Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 which are reduced only to the set of tests concerned with testing the obtention of the gallery ads in the original tests of `RealTimeGalleryAdsRepository`.

-<h2>Storing the cached values between calls.</h2>
+<h2>Persisting the cached values between calls.</h2>

-You might be thinking that now that we don't have a static field, how are we ensuring that the cached values persist between different calls to blabla.
+You might be asking yourselves, how are we going to ensure that the cached values persist between calls now that we don't have a static field anymore.

-Well, we don't need to keep a static field in the class for that.
+Well, the answer is that we don't need to keep a static field in our classes for that.
 The only thing we need is that the composition of `CachedGalleryAdsRepository` and `RealTimeGalleryAdsRepository` is created only once, and that we use that single instance for the lifetime of the application.
-That is a different concern that we can achieve by a different mechanism.
+That is a concern that we can achieve using a different mechanism.

-For that we used the **singleton pattern** <- nota a la charla de Miško Hevery.
+We used the **singleton pattern** <- nota a la charla de Miško Hevery.
 Notice the lowercase letter.
 We are not referring to the [Singleton design pattern](https://en.wikipedia.org/wiki/Singleton_pattern) with capital ’S’ described in the design patterns book.
 The Singleton design pattern intent is to “ensure that only one instance of the singleton class ever exists; and provide global access to that instance”.
-The second part of the intent is problematic because it introduces global state into the application.
-Using global state creates high coupling in the form of hidden dependencies and possible actions at a distance, thus drastically reducing testability.
+The second part of that intent, “providing global access”, is problematic because it introduces global state into the application.
+Using global state creates high coupling (in the form of hidden dependencies and possible actions at a distance) that drastically reduces testability.

 The lowercase ’s’ singleton avoids those testability problems because its intent is only to “ensure that only one instance of some class ever exists because its new operator is called only once”.
 We remove the global access part.
 This is done by avoiding mixing object instantiation with business logic by using separated factories that know how to create and wire up all the dependencies using dependency injection.